rstolpe/PowerShell-Scripts/Windows/AD-Tool.md

 ﻿# AD-Tool
 With this script you can troubleshoot ADUser accounts.
+If you see anything that you want to improve or a bug, please [report it](https://github.com/rstolpe/PowerShell-Scripts/issues/new/choose)
 ### This script will do the following
 **Check status of users account**
 This function are checking the following things on a user and showing the results